FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 emphasised the importance the adhering to this Directive in the run up to the local elections.

-Members also referred to the timing of this recommendation and that most candidates have--- 8
+Members also referred to the timing of this recommendation and that most candidates have
+---
+8

 their orders submitted for posters at this stage.
 Members referred to the importance of